Community Cohesion and Integration

 Health & Multi-Faith Conference 2019

-As part of Inter-Faith week (10th to 17th November 2019), Cheshire East Council is working in partnership with organisations to hold a Health & Multi-Faith Conference on the 13th November 2019.
+As part of Inter-Faith week (10th to 17th November 2019), Cheshire East Council is working in partnership with organisations to hold a Health & Multi-Faith Conference.

 The conference will focus on: